gayatri267/PyverilogTutorial/README.md

     sudo apt-get install iverilog
     ```

-3. Install Pygraphviz as below (Note that Python3 does not support Pygraphviz and hence only Python2.7 is to be installed)
+3. Install Pygraphviz as below (Note that Python3 does not support Pygraphviz and hence only Python2.7 version is to be installed)
     ```
     sudo apt-get install -y python-pygraphviz
     ```